prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_action_remove_many(const wchar_t* name, const wchar_t** actions);
 ```

-This service remove a Null terminated list of named ODE Actions to a named ODE Trigger.
+This service removes a Null terminated list of named ODE Actions to a named ODE Trigger.
 The service returns DSL_RESULT_ODE_TRIGGER_ACTION_NOT_IN_USE if at any point one of the named Actions is not currently in-use by the named Trigger

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.